 Michael J. Yelnosky

-Dean Yelnosky is a founding member of the RWU Law faculty.
+Michael Yelnosky is a founding member of the RWU Law faculty.
 He served as Associate Dean for Academic Affairs for four years, and he was named Distinguished Service Professor in 2011.
-He has also taught as a visitor at Seton Hall University School of Law, Chicago-Kent College of Law/IIT, and Villanova University School of Law.
+He served as Dean of Roger Williams University School of Law from 2014 to 2020.
+He has also taught as a visiting professor at Seton Hall University School of Law, Chicago-Kent College of Law/IIT, and Villanova University School of Law.

 Before becoming dean, Yelnosky regularly taught Civil Procedure, Employment Law, Labor Law, and Employment Discrimination.
 He also collaborated with colleagues to teach Advanced Appellate Advocacy and with the Honorable William E. Smith, Chief Judge of the United States District Court for the District of Rhode Island, to teach Judicial Behavior and Social Change Litigation.
 Since becoming dean, he has directed the Judicial Clinical Externship Program, and he designed and teaches Introduction to the Study of Law for students in the Master of Studies in Law Program.